 Rep. Toalson Reisch sponsored House Bill 1638 in the 2018 session.
 The Bill aimed to maximize the state's benefit of the Army's Military Police academy to fill more than 2,000 statewide law enforcement vacancies.
 HB 1638 would create a path for Missourians that have completed the MP academy to earn credit for the practical requirements from the state's Peace Officer Standards and Training (POST) and sit for the written exam.
 She intends to re-file the language in a Bill for the 2019 session.

-A highly decorated World War II veteran that bravely made all three of the 1st Infantry Division's amphibious landings in North Africa, Sicily, and Normandy, earning three Silver Stars, affirmed his personal approval of Erik's selection as a Distinguished Member of the Regiment for the 16th Infantry Regiment during the 1st Infantry Division Reunion in Chicago, IL in August 2018.
+A highly decorated World War II veteran that bravely made all three of the 1st Infantry Division's amphibious landings in North Africa, Sicily, and Normandy, earning multiple Silver Stars, affirmed his personal approval of Erik's selection as a Distinguished Member of the Regiment for the 16th Infantry Regiment during the 1st Infantry Division Reunion in Chicago, IL in August 2018.
 Staff Sgt.
-Ray Lambert, 98, nominated Erik for this honor in 2015 during Erik's third combat deployment in Iraq.
-Due to an illness, Ray was unable to travel to personally confer the honor.
+Ray Lambert, 97, nominated Erik for this honor in 2015 during Erik's third combat deployment in Iraq.
+Due to an unexpected illness, Ray was unable to travel to personally confer the honor.
 Erik, a Combat Action Badge & Bronze Star Medal recipient from his extensive combat service in Iraq, was invested by Honorary Colonel of the Regiment, Col.(R) Ralph Kauzlarich in 2017 in Erik's home state of Missouri.
 In Staff Sgt.
 Lambert's place, Erik invited his father, Erik Sr., a career law enforcement officer of 28 years and recipient of his agencies Lifesaving Award, to participate in the official investiture ceremony in Kansas City, Missouri.

 Erik joined Rep. Cheri Toalson Reisch to share the story behind the family's tradition of service to Missouri with former Speaker Tim Jones on FM Talk Radio 97.1.
 Watch and Listen: https://www.youtube.com/watch?v=F4KsMNHvIuw